White stork: Distribution and habitat

 The nominate race of the white stork has a wide although disjunct summer range across Europe, clustered in the Iberian Peninsula and North Africa in the west, and much of eastern and central Europe, with 25% of the world's population concentrated in Poland, as well as parts of western Asia.
 The asiatica population of about 1450 birds is restricted to a region in central Asia between the Aral Sea and Xinjiang in western China.
 The Xinjiang population is believed to have become extinct around 1980.
 Migration routes extend the range of this species into many parts of Africa and India.
 Some populations adhere to the eastern migration route, which passes across Israel into eastern and central Africa.

+In Africa the white stork may spend the winter in Tunisia, Morocco, Uganda, Angola, Zimbabwe, Djibouti, Botswana, Mozambique, Zambia, Eswatini, Gambia, Guinea, Algeria, and Ghana.
 A few records of breeding from South Africa have been known since 1933 at Calitzdorp, and about 10 birds have been known to breed since the 1990s around Bredasdorp.
 A small population of white storks winters in India and is thought to derive principally from the C. c. asiatica population as flocks of up to 200 birds have been observed on spring migration in the early 1900s through the Kurram Valley.
 However, birds ringed in Germany have been recovered in western (Bikaner) and southern (Tirunelveli) India.
 An atypical specimen with red orbital skin, a feature of the Oriental white stork, has been recorded and further study of the Indian population is required.
 North of the breeding range, it is a passage migrant or vagrant in Finland, Iceland, Ireland, Norway and Sweden, and west to the Azores and Madeira.
 Despite their geographical proximity, in Finland the species is rare, while in Estonia there are an estimated 5,000 breeding pairs.
 In recent years, the range has expanded into western Russia.

 The white stork's preferred feeding grounds are grassy meadows, farmland and shallow wetlands.
 It avoids areas overgrown with tall grass and shrubs.
-In the Chernobyl area of northern Ukraine, white stork populations declined after the 1986 nuclear accident there as farmland was succeeded by tall grass shrubs.
+In the Chernobyl area of northern Ukraine, white stork populations declined after the 1986 nuclear accident, as farmland was succeeded by tall grass and shrubs.
 In parts of Poland, poor natural foraging grounds have forced birds to seek food at rubbish dumps since 1999.
 White storks have also been reported foraging in rubbish dumps in the Middle East, North Africa and South Africa.
+Anthropogenic litter was found in the pellets of one third of breeding pairs in Poland, even though all pairs nested far from major dumps and landfills.